 It feels like there’s something more though.
-I’ll never forget the privilege I had at the Festival of Faith and Writing in 2014 when I heard Brian Doyle speak.
-He was a poet, novelist, essayist and the editor of Portland Magazine.
+I’ll never forget the kinship I felt, while attending the Festival of Faith and Writing in 2014, when I heard Brian Doyle speak.
+He was a poet, novelist, essayist, and editor of Portland Magazine.
 Sadly, he passed away suddenly and too soon, at the age of sixty.
 During his talk, he told us how three of his friends died in the twin towers during 9-11.
 He was too distraught to write about it until his little daughter came and said,

 “Dad, you always tell us not to waste our gifts.
 Your gift is writing and you are wasting it.”